AryamaanPB/Unreal-Engine-Plugin-Experiments/README.md

     - ##### Properties
         - **SelectedAlgo**
             - *Type* : **EPBAlgorithm**
-            - *Description*: The Algorithm you choose to scale your components
+            - *Description*: An Enum of algorithms that can be used to apply to any logic
             - *Options*:
                 - **Sine**: Follows a Sine wave: sin(x)
                 - **Cosine**: Follows a Cosine wave: cos(x)